termux-nethunter

 TERMUX NETHUNTER

-Are you a linux fan or do you just love playing with the terminal and executing cool commands, just to look like a tech genius?
-Well, for whatever reason it is that you want to install linux on your phone, I got you covered.
+Are you a Linux enthusiast, or do you enjoy experimenting with the terminal and running commands to feel like a tech genius?
+Well, whatever your reason for wanting to install Linux on your phone, I’ve got you covered.

-With this guide, you will be able to run a full linux system, including every linux command you can think of and install different PC software, all on your phone!
-Wait that’s not all, you can run a desktop environment and enjoy the PC graphical interface and probably try to hack into NASA using your phone like the guy in that one movie.
+With this guide, you will be able to run a full Linux system, including every Linux command you can think of, and install different PC software—all on your phone!
+That’s not all—you can run a desktop environment, enjoy a PC-like graphical interface, and perhaps feel like a hacker from a movie.

 Contents